Point of Pride

 - Principles of Environmental Education

-- with emphasis in Fisheries and Wildlife Sciences
+- Emphasis in Fisheries and Wildlife Sciences

-- with emphasis in Forest Resources
+- Emphasis in Forest Resources

-- with emphasis in Human Dimensions
+- Emphasis in Human Dimensions

-- with emphasis in Terrestrial Ecosystems
+- Emphasis in Terrestrial Ecosystems

 A minor in captive wild animal management can supplement a natural resource science and management degree.
 Through coursework in animal, fisheries and wildlife, and biological sciences, you will learn to combine conservation, management and scientific principles to provide the background for a career in the care of wild animals.